Shipwrecks

 At first, the dream is quiet.

-They’re teaching about the ancient energy war, sharing images that they remember of those times.
+I see the sisters teaching about the energy war, sharing images that they remember of those times.

-I hear words as though someone speaks them aloud, but it’s only my mind translating the Bizra dream into words.
+A voice speaks within me, but it’s only my mind translating the Bizra dream into words.

 I let my words reach Niyta’s mind.